0xNajmul/domain-manager/README.md

 # Wordpress Domain Manager
-## A wordpress plugin for managing all of your domain.
+## A wordpress plugin for managing all of your domains.

  You can add Your domain names and set a priority level and you can also catagorize them based on availability.